The Variational InfoMax AutoEncoder: Related work

-Finally, we underline that in case we wish to consider a Jensen-Shannon divergence in \eqref{VIM} it is necessary to consider an adversarial network model, discriminating the true samples $z \sim p(z)$ from the fake sampled by $q_\phi(z)$ \citep{goodfellow2014generative}.
-In the latter case the obtained model is equivalent to the Adversarial AutoEncoder \citep{makhzani2015adversarial}.
-We conclude by remarking that in all the cases cited above the Infomax objective was never maximized using a prior $p(z)$ different from a Gaussian.
+Starting from different research point of views, respectively minimal cost generation and maximally informative inference, the objective in \eqref{VIM} was firstly derived in \cite{zhao2017infovae} and\cite{tolstikhin2017wasserstein}.
+The main difference between our manuscript and the cited researches lies on the information theoretical analysis, and in particular on the description of the network capacity role and its relationship with the entropy of the latent prior.
+Finally we underline that is possible to consider in \eqref{VIM} distance measures different from the Kullback-Leibler divergence, for example in case we wish to consider a Jensen-Shannon divergence in \eqref{VIM} it is necessary to consider an adversarial network model, discriminating the true samples $z \sim p(z)$ from the fake sampled by $q_\phi(z)$ \cite{goodfellow2014generative}.
+In the latter case the obtained model is equivalent to the Adversarial AutoEncoder \cite{makhzani2015adversarial}.

 \paragraph{Information theoretic literature} Information theory is strongly related with neural networks, and not only with autoencoders.
-Originally the InfoMax objective was applied to a self-organized system with a single hidden layer, \citep{bell1997independent,linsker1989application} where the bound in the capacity was given by the numbers of hidden neurons.
-Recently the (naive) InfoMax has given way to a new information-theoretic principle: the Information-Bottleneck (IB) \citep{tishby2000information}.
-The idea of this principle is that a feed-forward neural network trained for task $T$ tends to learn a minimally sufficient representation of the data, maximizing the following objective: Although it was shown that in the general case this principle does not hold true \citep{michael2018on}, the principle was used as a regularization technique with success both in unsupervised \citep{higgins2017beta} and supervised \citep{alemi2016deep} settings.
-We observe that the VIM \eqref{VIM} and IB \eqref{IB} differ only in the constraint term, respectively the capacity and the encoding information, and coincide in the case of a deterministic encoder.
+Originally the InfoMax objective was applied to a self-organised system with a single hidden layer, \cite{bell1997independent,linsker1989application} where the bound in the capacity was given by the numbers of hidden neurons.
+More recently, the (naive) InfoMax has given way to a new information-theoretic principle: the Information-Bottleneck \cite{tishby2000information}.
+The idea of this principle is that a feed-forward neural network trained for task $T$ tends to learn a minimal sufficient representation of the data, maximising the following objective: Although it was shown that in the general case this principle does not hold true \cite{saxe2018information}, the principle was used as a regularisation technique with success both in unsupervised \cite{alemi2017fixing,higgins2017beta} and supervised \cite{alemi2016deep} settings.
+We observe that the CCIM, \eqref{obj}, and IB, \eqref{IB}, coincide in the case of a deterministic encoder, where the encoding information is the entropy of $Z$.